 - Spouse Life coverage *

-* Statement of Health approval is required (see ‘Statement of Health Approval’ in this section) to add coverage unless the spouse, civil union partner or child is newly acquired.
+* Evidence of Insurability approval is required to add coverage unless the spouse, civil union partner is newly acquired.

 Member Optional Life Coverage

-Employees may add, increase, terminate or decrease Member Optional Life any time during the plan year without experiencing a qualifying change in status event if, at the time of the request, the employee’s Basic Life + Member Optional Life coverage combined totals $50,000 or greater.
+Employees may add, increase, terminate or decrease Member Optional Life any time during the plan year without experiencing a qualifying change in status event.

 Effective Date of Life Coverage Change